spanev/linux-80211n-csitool/README.md

 ### Enable logging and testing the driver

-In order to conduct tests with the newly installed driver, please refer to the [orinal CSI Tool website](https://dhalperi.github.io/linux-80211n-csitool/installation.html) installation instructions, Section 4 and 5.
+In order to conduct tests with the newly installed driver, please refer to the original [CSI Tool website's installation instructions](https://dhalperi.github.io/linux-80211n-csitool/installation.html), Section 4 and 5.